insane-group/Density_Aware_Greedy_Sampling/README.md

 - **Conda:**   https://docs.conda.io/en/latest/
 - **Mamba:** https://github.com/mamba-org/mamba

 After installing your selected package manager you can run the ***env_setup.sh*** bash script contained in the repo.
-This should create a mamba/conda environment containing all the necessary libraries for our code.
+This should create a mamba/conda environment containing all the necessary libraries to execute our code.

 The bash script expects two command line arguments.
-The first one is the name that you want to give to the created environment and the second is whether you are using mamba or conda.
+The first one is the name that you want to give to the new environment and the second is whether you are using mamba or conda.
 So a typical run of the script should look like this:

 ```bash
 ./env_setup.sh test_environment mamba